os-cau/cau-repl/docs/mycore.md

 > `mcrsave(...object)`
 >
 > Creates or updates documents in the repository.
 The changes will be performed in a transaction.
 If the saved documents
-> were present in one of MyCoRe's caches, those antries will automatically be invalidated.
+> were present in one of MyCoRe's caches, those entries will automatically be invalidated.
 >
 > **Positional Parameters**
 >